-Rules of thumb help you see if your spending's a little out of whack or a lot
+These rules of thumb for how much you should spend for housing, entertainment, etc., help you know if your spending’s a little out of whack or a lot

 Dear New Frugal You,